Jyothi2008/Terraform-GKE/README.md

 ![image](https://user-images.githubusercontent.com/104630009/180807017-00afc25c-7cf6-43c5-b11b-3ba0c0587783.png)
 ### Network
-- i created a VPC with routing mode ragional as all my infrastructure will impelmented in the same region
+- I created a VPC with routing mode ragional as all my infrastructure will impelmented in the same region
 ![image](https://user-images.githubusercontent.com/104630009/180845657-eb89a9e0-ff54-4591-b254-ddd03fe13874.png)

 - Subnet with CIDR range [10.0.1.24/24] in my VPC and name it management subnet